|Budget Amount *help

 Advice: want (Agent, Others, To do) (4)

-st that a learner asks a tutor a question as (3), because learners' questionings imply that they tell tutors their immediate antecedent cognitive actions (To do).
+We suggest that a learner asks a tutor a question as (3), because learners' questionings imply that they tell tutors their immediate antecedent cognitive actions (To do).
 As tutors want learners to engage in proper cognitive actions (To do), we consider advice as (4).
 As learners' initial questions represent their awareness of incomprehensible concepts, we describe them as (5).
 The advice that tutors give to learners to regulate their cognitive actions of understanding, we describe as (6).

 Finally, we show that the learner appropriates the tutor's control after a tutor's advice as (8).
 Thus the appropriation might improve the learner' s metal structure, causing a transformation of the learner's question as (7).